The built environment and transportation provide us with shelter and mobility that

 - Affords creativity or innovation to students to integrate sustainability into their program (Ex: Art, Integrative Sciences, or Music Composition).

 There is a lot of information on these pages.
-To make the most of it, don’t hesitate to set up an appointment with an academic adviser or a trusted mentor for assistance.
+Even still, we know special topics come up, individual faculty create sustainability-focused sections of courses, research experiences might be hidden somewhere, and new opportunities can emerge.
+To make the most of the Gateway and your sustainability journey, don’t hesitate to set up an appointment with an academic adviser or a trusted mentor for assistance.
 If you have questions or feedback about the Gateway, please email: sustainability@psu.edu.

-Aerospace Engineering (B.S.).
+Aerospace Engineering (B.S.)

-Study analysis, design, and operation of aircraft and spacecraft including both theory and practice.
+Study analysis, design, and operation of aircraft and spacecraft, including both theory and practice.

 Architecture (B.Arch.)